---

 ## Option 2: Lambda + EventBridge (DIY)

-- The 7-day auto-start needs handling
+- The 7-day auto-start still needs handling.
+Nothing about a custom Lambda exempts you.

 ## Option 3: A Managed Scheduling Service